fygar256/general-assembler-axx/README.md

 error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.

 Multiple error patterns can be specified, separated by ','.
-For example, as follows.
+For example, as follows:

 ```
 a>3;4,b>7;5
 ```

 In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.

 ・binary_list

-binary_list specifies the code to be output, separated by ','.
+binary_list specifies the codes to be output, separated by ','.
 For example, if you specify 0x03,#d, d will be output after 0x3.

 Let's take 8048 as an example.
 If the pattern file contains